trans-travel/trans-travel/us/id.md

  * Trans medical care is legal for adults.
- * While there is a law making trans medical care is illegal for anyone under 18 (including puberty blockers, hormone therapy, and surgery), that law is the subject of a [preliminary injunction](https://www.courthousenews.com/idaho-ban-on-gender-affirming-treatment-for-trans-kids-blocked/) and the law is the subject of a [legal challenge](https://www.acluidaho.org/en/news/idaho-families-sue-block-idahos-ban-health-care-trans-youth).
+ * While there is a law making trans medical care is illegal for anyone under 18 (including puberty blockers, hormone therapy, and surgery), that law is the is blocked by a [preliminary injunction](https://www.courthousenews.com/idaho-ban-on-gender-affirming-treatment-for-trans-kids-blocked/) as part of a [legal challenge](https://www.acluidaho.org/en/news/idaho-families-sue-block-idahos-ban-health-care-trans-youth).

 ## Child Custody / Abuse

- * Idaho has passed a trans medical care ban for youth (puberty blockers, hormones, surgeries are illegal under this law), although the law is currently subject to a preliminary injunction (see above).
+ * Idaho has passed a trans medical care ban for youth (puberty blockers, hormones, surgeries are illegal under this law), although the law is currently blocked, meaning medical care remains legal, due to a preliminary injunction (see above).
  * It is unknown if transition might be used by the state to justify custody removal.
  * There is no sanctuary law preventing cooperation with other